charlottefong/olist-ecommerce-sql-powerbi/README.md

 ## 📬 Contact

-Feel free to connect with me on [LinkedIn](www.linkedin.com/in/charlotte-fong-95799a1b1)
+Feel free to connect with me on [LinkedIn](www.linkedin.com/in/charlotte-fong-95799a1b1) or hoisumfong@gmail.com
 Portfolio powered by SQL + Power BI 🚀